All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 What's going on?

-So I'm in New Jersey quick.
+So I'm in New Jersey.

-By the way, the six month and a day thing is a crock.
+By the way, the six-month and a day thing is a crock.

-You know, that the criteria is so subjective.
+You know, the criteria is so subjective.

 And I do.